How to Get the Best Price on a New Car

 First, Decide What to Buy

-There’s much to consider.
+There’s a lot to think about.
 What’s your budget?
 SUV, truck, sedan, van, or hatchback?
-EV, hybrid, gas, or diesel?
+EV, hybrid, plug-in hybrid, or gas?
 Heated seats?
 All-wheel drive?
 Towing capacity?
 Compact or big enough for third-row seating?

-Decide on a make, model, and style of car (for example, a Toyota Camry SE), and try to get an idea of options you do and don’t want.
-Several websites, including KBB.com, can help with this by letting you “build” a vehicle—you select packages of options or individual ones and see how the list price is affected by each added option.
-These sites are helpful in that you can see which options you get or can add with various trim lines—and their cost consequences.
+Decide on a make, model, and style of car (for example, a Toyota Camry SE), and research options you do and don’t want.
+Several websites, including Kelley Blue Book, help with this by letting you “build” a vehicle—you select packages of options or individual ones and see how each added option affects the list price.
+Use these sites to see which options you get or can add with various trim lines—and at what costs.
 For example, you might find you can’t add heated seats unless you also select a “comfort package” or “XE” style.

 Then, Force Dealers to Compete for Your Business

 Collecting prices this way is not complicated.
-We find most dealerships are willing to quote prices via phone or email, rather than forcing customers into lengthy negotiations, so long as they know that bidding is the only way they can make the sale.
+We find most dealerships are willing to quote prices via phone or email so long as they know that bidding is the only way to make a sale.

-The exception are new EV manufacturers such as Tesla, Fisker, Lucid, Polestar, and Rivian.
-These companies have menu pricing for their vehicles and sell them via their websites or retail stores, rather than working with local franchised dealerships.
+The exceptions are new EV manufacturers such as Tesla, Fisker, Lucid, Polestar, and Rivian, which have menu pricing for their vehicles and sell them via their websites or retail stores.
 Why don’t other manufacturers offer similar retail buying experiences?
 Laws in all 50 states and the District of Columbia prevent older car manufacturers (Ford, GM, Toyota, Honda, etc.) from directly selling cars to customers.
 Unless state lawmakers enact new laws, “legacy” manufacturers must continue to sell through local dealerships and can’t insist their franchisees charge set prices.

-It’s also possible you’ll find little price flexibility for some EVs and other highly-in-demand models with long waitlists.
+You may not find much price flexibility for some EVs and other in-demand models with long waitlists.
 After all, dealerships won’t be inclined to bid on a car at a discount if they have other customers waiting for delivery and willing to pay a huge markup for it.
-But the only way to find out is to try to collect bids.

 Here’s how to get bids: